009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 (Source:https://towardsdatascience.com/speech-recognition-in-python-the-complete-beginners-guide-de1dd7f00726)

-**Now we want to give a detailed description of the process:*
+*Now we want to give a detailed description of the process:*

 The first component of speech recognition is speech.
 Speech must be **converted from physical sound to an electrical signal** with a microphone, and then to **digital data with an analog-to-digital converter**.
 Once the speech is digitized, several models can be used to transcribe the audio to text.
 Most modern speech recognition systems rely on **Hidden Markov Model (HMM).** This approach works on the assumption that a speech signal, when viewed on a short enough timescale, can be reasonably approximated as a stationary process—that is, a process in which statistical properties do not change over time.

 One can imagine that this whole process may be computationally expensive.
-In many modern speech recognition systems, neural networks are used to simplify the speech signal using techniques for feature transformation and dimensionality reduction before HMM recognition.
+In many modern speech recognition systems, **neural networks** are used to simplify the speech signal using techniques for feature transformation and dimensionality reduction before HMM recognition.
 Voice activity detectors (VADs) are also used to reduce an audio signal to only the portions that are likely to contain speech.
 This prevents the recognizer from wasting time analyzing unnecessary parts of the signal.

 While programming, we don't have to worry about about that speech recognition process.
 There are several speech services/ packages available to help us with that.
 But we will explained the used packages later on.
 *(Source: https://realpython.com/python-speech-recognition/)*

-1. **Configure Microphone**: It is advisable to specify the microphone during the program to avoid any glitches (use laptop microphone or headphones)
-2. **Set Chunk Size:** This basically involved specifying how many bytes of data we want to read at once.
-Typically, this value is specified in powers of 2 such as 1024 or 2048
-3. **Set Sampling Rate:** Sampling rate defines how often values are recorded for processing
-4. **Set Device ID to the selected microphone:** In this step, we specify the device ID of the microphone that we wish to use in order to avoid ambiguity in case there are multiple microphones.
-This also helps debug, in the sense that, while running the program, we will know whether the specified microphone is being recognized.
-During the program, we specify a parameter device_id.
-The program will say that device_id could not be found if the microphone is not recognized.
-5. **Allow Adjusting for Ambient Noise:** Since the surrounding noise varies, we must allow the program a second or too to adjust the energy threshold of recording so it is adjusted according to the external noise level.
-6. **Speech to text translation:** This is done with the help of Google Speech Recognition.
-This requires an active internet connection to work.
-However, there are certain offline Recognition systems such as PocketSphinx, but have a very rigorous installation process that requires several dependencies.
-Google Speech Recognition is one of the easiest to use.

 ### Some of the factors that make programming a speech recognition more difficult are